darrylwest/simple-node-logger/README.md

 A simple multi-level logger for console, file, and rolling file appenders.
 Features include:

 - levels: trace, debug, info, warn, error and fatal levels (plus all and off)
-- flexible appender/formatters with default to HH:MM:ss.SSS LEVEL message
+- flexible appender/formatters with default to HH:mm:ss.SSS LEVEL message
 - add appenders to send output to console, file, rolling file, etc
 - change log levels on the fly
 - domain and category columns